Nevada senator focuses on abortion in critical November race

 He called the court decision a “historic victory for the sanctity of life,” and leaked audio revealed him calling Roe v.
 Wade opinion “a joke,” but his campaign has mainly continued to focus on crime, immigration and rising gas prices that are part of what he calls the “Biden-Masto agenda.”
 His campaign did not respond to questions for this story.

 Though much attention is paid to how state governments respond to the new abortion guidelines, any national abortion ban would supersede state laws.
-Communicating that in pro-choice states like Nevada could make a difference in the general election, said Gill.
+Communicating that in states where voters tend to support abortion rights like Nevada could make a difference in the general election, said Gill.

 Cortez Masto’s target on Thursday was moderate women in Washoe County, a swing county that involves the city of Reno, suburbs including Sparks and a large rural swath that stretches north to the Oregon border.